GenomicsAotearoa/shell-for-bioinformatics/docs/6_inspectmanipulate3.md

 #### Advanced (A)

-!!! terminal-2 "A-Example 1: suppose we wanted to calculate the mean chromosome length in example.bed.
-We would have to take the sum  of chrosomome lengths, and then divide by the total number of chromosomes ( records).
+!!! terminal-2 "A-Example 1: suppose we wanted to calculate the mean feature length in example.bed.
+We would have to take the sum of feature lengths, and then divide by the total number of features (records).
 We can do this with:"

     ```bash
     awk 'BEGIN{s = 0}; {s += ($3-$2)}; END{ print "mean: " s/NR};' example.bed